-Art therapy provides a sensitive, creative approach for addressing emotional and psychological difficulties with a firm basis in psychodynamic theory and developmental psychology.
+Art therapy provides a sensitive, creative approach for addressing emotional and psychological difficulties with foundations in psychodynamic theory, developmental psychology, and phenomenology.
 WHEAT Institute meets the Educational Standards of the Canadian Art Therapy Association (CATA).
 Graduates will have the necessary requirements to join CATA as professional members and to work towards registration as Registered Canadian Art Therapists (RCAT).
 CATA standards currently require that students have a minimum of a Bachelor degree to enroll in an approved art therapy program.
 Students with related Bachelor and Masters' degrees may be eligible to enroll with completion of an Equivalency Assessment.
 A Master's degree may be required by certain agencies in order to bill as a therapist.

 This program provides students a unique opportunity to become a trained art therapist in Canada, while also training in Expressive Arts.
 This solid foundation in these modalities will allow you to establish a private practice and facilitate individual and group therapy, while also preparing you to work in an agency or program requiring a specialist in the therapeutic use of the arts.
 You will be trained to work with a diverse variety of populations and have an expanded network of experienced instructors to support you in your transition to the workplace.